mspreafico/BO06-FunCM/README.md

 Code for implementing Multivariate Functional Linear Cox Regression Model (MFLCRM) applied to MRC BO06 trial in Osteosarcoma.

+Details related to the primary analysis of the MRC BO06/EORTC 80931 Randomized Controlled Trial can be found in Lewis et al. (2007).

 Data are not available online due to confidentiality.